wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 - in the `base.html` template, we could add some code to display an item list of categories; and
 - within each view, we could access the `Category` object, get all the categories, and return that in the context dictionary.

-However, this is a pretty nasty solution because we will be repeatedly including the same code in all views.
-Remember - [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)!
-A potential solution would be to create custom template tags that are included in the template, and which can request *their own* data.
+However, this is a pretty nasty solution because we will need to be repeatedly including the same code in all views.
+A [DRYer](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) solution would be to create custom template tags that are included in the template, and which can request *their own* data.

 ###Using Template Tags
 Create a directory `rango/templatetags`, and create two new modules.
 One must be called `__init__.py`.
 This module will also be left blank.
 The second module must be called, `rango_template_tags.py`, in which you can add the following code.